 Radcliffe servicemen and the 1914 Star

-Thirty-two Radcliffe on Trent men who were entitled to the 1914 Star have been identified from Medal Roll Index Cards.
-Twenty five of them have been confirmed as regular army servicemen and two confirmed in the navy.
+Thirty-four Radcliffe on Trent men who were entitled to the 1914 Star have been identified from Medal Roll Index Cards.
+Twenty seven of them have been confirmed as regular army servicemen and two confirmed in the navy.
 One volunteered in August 1914.
 It is likely that the remaining four were either already in the army by August 1914 or reservists but records confirming their military status in 1914 have not yet been found.
-Nine of these thirty-two men were killed in action and three died of illnesses either during or immediately after the war.
+Nine of these thirty-four men were killed in action and three died of illnesses either during or immediately after the war.
 Ten are known to have been wounded, including one who was later killed.
 Three were prisoners of war, including one of the wounded men.
 One was hospitalised with a heart condition.
 Only eight of the men who were fighting from 1914 onwards, including the two in the navy, survived relatively unscathed as far as we know.
 Those men awarded the 1914 Star are as follows:

 Regular army and reservists